skooter500/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
-visuals
+visuals of Bohemian Rhapsody

 # Instructions
-testing 1 2 3
+merge practice
 # How it works

 # What I am most proud of in the assignment